NicoloMoretti/barracks/docs/scripting-guide.md

 ### Unconditional blocks

-If you want to write a an "if true" rule you can also do it more coincesly by writing an "unconditional block":
+If you want to write an 'if true' rule, you can do it more concisely by writing an 'unconditional block':

 ```text